The Drowsy Driver Problem

-“More than 90% of long-haul truck accidents are caused by human error – the vast majority confirmed to be fatigue related.”
+“More than 90% of long-haul truck accidents are caused by human error – the vast majority confirmed to be fatigue-related.”

 Causes & Effect

+The causes of driver fatigue likely come as no surprise to most people, but many aren’t sure how to remedy the problem.
 Fortunately, a combination of driver habits, lifestyle changes, and comprehensive workplace programs can reduce the accidents caused by drivers falling asleep at the wheel.